intact-square/feedback-form-angular/README.md

 ## 15. Submit Feedback Form
 (ngSubmit)

+WIRING FORMGROUP FROM TS INTO HTML

 ## 16. formControlName
 It links formcontrol created in ts with input file in html.
 This also takes care of two way binding of input.

 ## 17. formArrayName and looping through form array controls
 Adding/removing more feedbacks

+## 18. formGroupName and formControlName for nested form groups in checkboxes